kksgandhi/personal_site/tags.md

  - largeScale (A large scale user study.
 Rare and hard to pull off)
  - litReview

-Interesting Study Aspects
+Interesting Paper Aspects
 -------------------------

  - worksCited (has a good works cited with papers I could look at in the future)
  - futureWork (interesting future work that could be followed up on)
- - citeMe (good general study that could be cited a lot)
+ - RTDExample (A good example of a research through design study)
+ - researchForIndustry
+   * good examples of building research projects so that they are useful for industry professionals

 Projects
 --------